-By variation, we do not mean the variety of exercises and training variables that you include in a training program anyway.
-This diversity is more or less self-evident: it is common to train a muscle group within one microcycle (usually a week) with different exercises (for example squats and leg extensions for the quadriceps) and to apply different repanges (for example 8-10 for squats). and 10-15 for leg extensions).
+By variation, we don’t mean the variety of exercises and training variables that you include in a training program anyway.
+That diversity is more or less self-evident: it is common and recommended that you train a muscle group within one microcycle (usually a week) with different (two to four) exercises (for example, squats and leg extensions for the quadriceps) and that you do different repanges (e.g. 8-10 for squats and 10-15 for leg extensions).

-In training theory, variation does mean that you provide muscles with new training stimuli over time by changing exercises and/or training variables (for example, replacing squats with leg presses, and doing leg extensions no longer within the 10-15, but 15-25 reps reprange).
+In training theory, variation means that you provide muscles with new training stimuli over time by changing exercises and/or training variables (for example, replacing squats with leg presses, and leg extensions no longer with 10-15, but with 15- training 25 reps).

 The purpose of variation is to break through the negative consequences of training staleness.
-Training staleness means that a certain way of training stimulates fewer and fewer adaptations over time [ vii ] .
-In that case, a completely new training stimulus could cause new adaptations and progression.
+By training staleness, coach Mike Israetel means that a certain way of training stimulates fewer and fewer adaptations over time [ vii ] .
+In that case, a completely new training stimulus could cause overload and thus new adaptations and progression.

-Variation is not the most important training principle.
+Variety is not the main training principle.
 The primary goal of strength training/hypertrophy training is therefore not to ‘surprise’ or ‘shock’ muscles.
-Below is the hierarchy of training principles, as defined by coach Mike Israetel.
+Below is the hierarchy of training principles, as defined by Mike Israetel.

 The most important principle in training is specificity: you only get better at what you train.
 For muscle growth, the programming of your training must be geared to that goal, so with the right exercises, intensity and so on.

-The second most important principle is overload: to deliver a growth stimulus, your training must be heavy enough.
+The second most important principle is the overload mentioned above: to deliver a growth stimulus, your training must be heavy enough.
 Because your body constantly adapts to certain training stimuli (adaptation), you will gradually have to train harder, which is why we also speak of progressive overload.